MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-60/README.md

 👀️All plots could save into `plots`.

 Since the folium graph cannot be saved to the computer, using the built-in print function in the web browser to print out the pictures.

+### 6. Other visualization

+Creating the dataframe about the top10 region, and the csv are used to produce linear and bar plot in Tableau.
+* `notebooks/visualization_of_rent_growth_rate.ipynb`: Running from top to down would get the csv about some data summary from top 10 region and last 10 region.
+* `notebooks/find_common_feature.ipynb`: Running from top to down would get the csv about the data summary in top 1 region

+After running the the python scripts above, the informnation would be stored into the file `data/curated`.